pratyushjain99/Project4-pratyusj/README.md

 *Mongo* (without the DB) is a command line shell application for interacting with a MongoDB database.
 It is useful for doing simple operations on the database such as finding all the current contents or deleting them.

 Because your web service will be running in the Heroku PaaS (or more specifically, Container-as-a-Service), you can’t run your database on your laptop.
 Rather, you should use a MongoDB-as-a-Service to host your database in the cloud.
-Atlas (https://www.mongodb.com/cloud/atlas) is recommended because it has a free level of service (look for _Shared (M0 Cluster)_ ), that is adequate for your project.
+Atlas (https://www.mongodb.com/cloud/atlas) is required because it has a free level of service that is adequate for your project.

 #### Setting up MongoDB Atlas
 In this project, you are going to us nosql-database-as-a-service with MongoDB Atlas.
 Information about MongoDB can be found here: https://www.mongodb.com/what-is-mongodb